rcazzara/seldovia/_people/Brooks_Dora_Huntsman.md

 cemetery_plot: 177
 source_file: Cemetery Directory
 ---
-**Dora HUNTSMAN Brooks** was born February 28, 1862 in Emerson, Iowa.
-She married William Brooks and in 1940 she was widowed and living in Seldovia as a rancher.
+**DORA *HUNTSMAN* BROOKS** was born February 28, 1862 in Emerson, Iowa.
+She married **William Brooks** and in 1940 she was widowed and living in Seldovia as a rancher.
 She died in Seldovia in 1944 and is buried in the Seldovia City Cemetery in Plot #177.